Lichter Filmfest Frankfurt International: History

 Under the name of Lichter Filmtage Frankfurt/Rhein-Main, the festival now known as Lichter Filmfest Frankfurt International was initiated by festival director Gregor Maria Schubert in 2008.
 The festival was founded by Gregor Maria Schubert, Stephan Limbach, Mark Liedtke, Alexander Dumitran, and Cordula Mack.
 The festival was founded by Gregor Maria Schubert, Stephan Limbach, Mark Liedtke, Alexander Dumitran, and Cordula Mack.
 Currently, it is headed by Gregor Maria Schubert and Johanna Süss, supported by a team of volunteers.

 The festival made its debut as a show for regional film productions.
 In the years to follow it developed into a show featuring international productions as well as a film competition.
 The festival changed its location from the former AtelierFrankfurt near the Frankfurt main station to the former cinema Frankfurter Turmpalast in the inner-city of Frankfurt.
-The attendance increased from 3,300 visitors in 2008 to 12,000 visitors in 2015.
 So during the festival and beyond, LICHTER plays films and other events at vacant buildings in the city, such as the former diamond exchange or the office building VAU.
 The Lichter Art Award (founded in 2008 under the name "Kunstlichter," curated by Saul Judd) awards a prize for video art.
 In the festival center, installations and panel shows present new perspectives and approach the featured topic from a theoretical standpoint.

 In 2012, Lichter Filmfest Frankfurt International was distinguished as a "motion sensor" (Bewegungsmelder) by the Federal Government's "Initiative Kultur- und Kreativwirtschaft."
 In 2013, the festival took place under the patronage of Volker Schlöndorff, in 2014 under the patronage of Leander Haußmann and in 2016 under the patronage of Edgar Reitz.
 Since 2014, in cooperation with the hessische Film- und Medienakademie and under the direction of Bert Rebhandl, the "Lichter Kritikerblog" offers students the opportunity to discuss the medium of film journalistically.
 On the initiative of Edgar Reitz, a conference addressed the future of German cinema.
 Approximately 100 filmmakers developed a concept which recommends pivotal changes in funding and financing, education, distribution and cinema culture – the Frankfurt Positions on the Future of German Cinema.

 The festival is financed by public grants, donations and sponsors.
 In the years 2012, 2016, 2017 and 2018 the festival even used crowdfunding.

-Beyond the festival week, the Lichter Filmkultur e.V. hosts the "Frankfurter Sequenzen", "essenkochenfilme" and a movie picnic at the Schwanheim ferry terminal in Höchst.
+Beyond the festival week, the Lichter Filmkultur e.V. hosted the "Frankfurter Sequenzen", "essenkochenfilme" and a movie picnic at the Schwanheim ferry terminal in Höchst.
 Since 2014, the association hosts the „Freiluftkino Frankfurt“.
-Additionally, in 2019, the „Sommerkino im Altwerk“ in Rüsselsheim was founded and in 2022 the first edition of "High Rice Cinema" took place.
+Additionally, in 2019, the „Sommerkino im Altwerk“ in Rüsselsheim was founded and in 2022 the first edition of "High Rise Cinema" took place.

+In 2023, the association and its festival were awarded the Binding Culture Prize in Frankfurt's Paulskirche for their outstanding cultural achievements in Frankfurt am Main and the Rhine-Main region.